dayuoba/allco/README.md

 const fs = require('allco').fs;

 async function testReadFile() {
-	// if you has muilti await calls in one function
+	// if you has mutli await calls in one function
 	// and use the same error variable name just like err
 	// pls use `var` for declaration, because when using
 	// using `let` that node will throw re-define exception